DCAN-Labs/file-mapper/README.md

 # The SOURCE is included in the json as a key: value path
 Source already exists in json data
-DESTINATION not provided, using prexisting values in JSON
+DESTINATION not provided, using preexisting values in JSON

 # Message to show that the path has been made
 Path has been made: /example/mapped/path
 Source already exists in json data
-DESTINATION not provided, using prexisting values in JSON Source already exists in json data
+DESTINATION not provided, using preexisting values in JSON Source already exists in json data
-DESTINATION not provided, using prexisting values in JSON
+DESTINATION not provided, using preexisting values in JSON
 ```

 ## Example 2: SOURCE and DESTINATION passed in on the command line with the TEMPLATE option